tskit-dev/tskit/docs/file-formats.md

 ### Legacy Versions

 Tree sequence files written by older versions of tskit are not readable by newer versions of tskit.
-For major releases of tskit, `tskit upgrade` will convert older tree sequence files to the latest version.
+For tskit releases<0.6.2, `tskit upgrade` will convert older tree sequence files to the latest version.